arjanjohan/iota/crates/iota-rpc-api/proto/documentation.md

-<a name="sui-types-Address"></a>
+<a name="iota-types-Address"></a>

 ### Address
-Unique identifier for an account on the Sui blockchain.
+Unique identifier for an account on the IOTA blockchain.

-An `Address` is a 32-byte pseudonymous identifier used to uniquely identify an account and asset-ownership on the Sui blockchain.
+An `Address` is a 32-byte pseudonymous identifier used to uniquely identify an account and asset-ownership on the IOTA blockchain.
 Often, human-readable addresses are encoded in hexadecimal with a `0x` prefix.
-For example, this is a valid Sui address:
+For example, this is a valid IOTA address:
 `0x02a212de6a9dfa3a69e22387acfbafbb1a9e591bd9d636e7895dcfc8de05f331`.